javierbrea/personal-website/content/blog/cypress-mock-server/index.md

 Cypress provides itself some mechanisms allowing to mock API responses in the website under its control, as the [`cy.intercept` command](https://docs.cypress.io/api/commands/intercept).
 It is a great Cypress feature that, apart from stubbing the API responses, it also allows to spy the requests and write assertions related to them.

 So, if Cypress already provides a mechanism to simulate API responses, why should we need a mock server?
-Well, the Cypress features are limited to its usage on Cypress, and, __using a separated mock server allows us to reuse the same API mock for other purposes, such as simulating the API while we are developing the application__, execute contract tests between the API mock and the openapi definition to ensure that we are accomplishing the API contract, etc.
+Well, the Cypress features are limited to its usage on Cypress, and, __using a separated mock server allows us to reuse the same API mock for other purposes, such as simulating the API while we are developing the application__, execute contract tests between the API mock and the OpenApi definition to ensure that we are accomplishing the API contract, etc.

 We could even use a combination of both techniques, and write assertions about the API requests that our app is performing using the `cy.intercept` command while the responses are sent by our mock server.